 More than 20 million Americans have diabetes, almost 20 percent of whom are over the age of 60.
 Fully 15 percent of all diabetics develop problem wounds, and more than 100,000 diabetics undergo amputation each year because of such wounds in the United States alone.

-G. Fertram Sigurjonsson, Kerecis Co-Founder and Executive Chairman of the Board:
+G. Fertram Sigurjonsson, Kerecis Founder and CEO:

 “The development of our first applications is now well advanced and we are well underway with the first clinical trials that will establish the clinical efficacy of our technology.
 The interim financing will enable us to complete the clinical trials and file for regulatory clearance for the first product with the FDA as well as CE mark products for the European, Canadian, New Zealand and Australian markets.”